-March 2021 marks a full calendar year since COVID-19 entered our lives and unleashed a world of uncertainty.
+In March of 2020, COVID entered our lives and unleashed a world of uncertainty.
 Like the morning of 9/11 or the assassination of John F. Kennedy, we will all likely remember exactly what it felt like, and where we were, when a virus forced us into our homes indefinitely.

 The events that followed would unfold much like a tsunami– a single catastrophic blow followed by a series of precarious waves.
 Government orders became a life raft without a paddle, keeping us afloat with expectations but without real direction.
 Soon, days blurred into a single hourglass as we watched our time evaporate.
 And with it went our jobs, lives, comfort, stability, and maskless faces.
 We’d no longer be the same because nothing was the same.

-But, a year later, there’s hope.
+But there’s hope.
 We have vaccines, businesses are reopening, travel bans are lifted, and loved ones can gather once again.
-Our tomorrows are more promising than our yesterdays, for the first time in a long time.
+Our tomorrows are more promising than our yesterdays.
 So, now that the worst part is behind us (fingers crossed) what have we learned?
 What will we take away from it all?

-Here are 5 lessons I learned from COVID-19:
+Here are 5 lessons I learned from COVID: